iriusrisk/startleft/docs/startleft-processors/external-threat-model/mtmt/MTMT-Mapping.md

 StartLeft will extract OTM threats and threat instances, as well as OTM mitigations and mitigation instances from the same MTMT threat.
-Moreover the OTM component to which the OTM threat instance will be added is the destination component from the MTMT threat.
+Moreover the OTM component to which the OTM threat instance will be added is the destination component of the MTMT threat.

-Currently, Startleft maps threats and mitigations from two kind of templates:
+Currently, Startleft maps threats and mitigations from two kinds of templates:

 ### SDL TM Knowledge Base (Core) template
 #### A MTMT threat